batiyeh/AndroidWeather/README.md

 # AndroidWeather
 Basic weather app to learn developing for Android.
-Uses the OpenWeatherMap API to pull weather data and displays it as a 5 day forecast in a ListView.
+Uses the OpenWeatherMap API to pull weather data and displays it as a 5 day forecast.

+Built with Java and Android Studio

 <img src="androidWeather.png" width=35%/>